CivicActions/ssp-toolkit/docs/controls/RA.md

 CivicActions uses the automated vulnerability scanning tools OpenSCAP and OWASP ZAP are interoperable with standard web browsers, the Open Source Ansible infrastructure provisioning system and other Open Source tools employed by CivicActions.

 #### c

 ##### CivicActions

-CivicActions Security reviews all vulnerabilities identified from automated scans and security assessments.
+CivicActions' Security Office reviews all vulnerabilities identified from automated scans and security assessments.
 Vulnerabilities found and deemed legitimate are assigned an impact rating and response time thought creation of an issue or ticket.
-CivicActions Operations reviews current scans and compare with older scans to identify trends and to verify previous vulnerabilities have been mitigated.
+CivicActions' Operations staff reviews current scans and compare with older scans to identify trends and to verify previous vulnerabilities have been mitigated.

 #### d

 ##### CivicActions

-Identified and reported vulnerabilities are assigned an impact rating and response time by CivicActions Security and must be remediated according to the following time requirements:
+Identified and reported vulnerabilities are assigned an impact rating and response time by CivicActions' Security Office and must be remediated according to the following time requirements:
 • High - Within 30 days of discovery (usually within 1 week))
 • Moderate - Within 90 days of discovery (usually within 2 weeks)
 • Low - Within 240 days of discovery